 Unlimited tea, coffee, water and soft drinks.

-We can supply vegetarian menus if booked in advance.
+We can supply vegetarian and vegan menus if booked in advance.
 If you have a different requirement please discuss it with us prior to booking.
+However please understand there are no cross contamination procedures in place and therefore serious food allergies are impossible to manage.

 The tours can start on any day you require and last for as many days as you wish.
 So please just get in touch and we will tell you if we have availability.